Liverpool Lime Street railway station: Station layout

-Mainline station
+Main line station

-The mainline station is covered by the vast iron and glass roofs dating from the 1870s.
-The north train shed is fronted by a 1871 French Château styled building occupied by the Radisson RED Liverpool Hotel.
-The hotel is scheduled to open in the first quarter of 2022.
+The main line station, known as Liverpool Lime Street High Level (station code: LIV) is covered by the vast iron and glass roofs dating from the 1870s.
+The north train shed is fronted by a 1871 French Château styled building, occupied by the Radisson RED Liverpool Hotel.
+The hotel was scheduled to open in the first quarter of 2022.

 Platforms 1 to 5 are shorter than 6 to 10, the latter dealing mainly with long-distance services to London, Birmingham, Leeds, Sheffield and Norwich.
 Access to platforms 1–5 is through a ticket inspection barrier similar to airport passport control, while former platform 7 was gated with the creation of new shops and facilities.
-Former Platforms 8 and 9 were still "open".
+Former platforms 8 and 9 were still open.

 In 2009, new buildings were erected in the old "cab road" area between former platforms 7 and 8.
-Until the 2018 station remodelling, these housed customer lounges, the Virgin Trains customer service point, and an ATM, and there were retail units which had coffee shops amongst the units.
+Until the 2018 station remodelling, these housed customer lounges, the Virgin Trains customer service point and an ATM; there were retail units which had coffee shops amongst the units.

 There were also four non-passenger tracks.
 Three of these were headshunts, created in the northern trainshed to turn locomotives around: Track A, in between former platforms 1 and 2; track B, serving former platforms 3 and 4; and track D, for former platforms 5 and 6.
 There is also a platform with no passenger service between former platforms 6 and 7, known as platform E, or sometimes affectionately as platform 6¾.